TissueMAPS/TissueMAPS/README.md

   The default for this property is `false`.
 The accessors for this property:
     1. `getAdditiveBlend(): boolean`, `setAdditiveBlend(doBlend: boolean): number`, `setMax(number)`

-TODO: Why doesn't this work correctly?
-Currently these properties have to be set after the layer is created => fix that.
 All of the above properties can be passed to the layer's constructor like standard TissueMAPS layer properties, i.e.:

     var layer = ol.layer.TileLayer({